Feature Flags

 Note that you can only use one flag per feature.
 A flag cannot be linked to multiple features.

-Each feature flag has a Settings and a Targeting tab.
-The Settings tab includes fields like the flag's name and linked its features, and the Targeting tab includes the targeting rules you create for your flag.
+Each feature flag has a Settings and Targeting tab.
+The Settings tab includes fields like the flag's name and associated features while the Targeting tab includes the targeting rules you create for your flag.

 Feature flag settings